Jaren Hall named BYU’s starting quarterback

 Hall, who also played on the BYU baseball team until this past season, will make his third career start September 4th against Arizona at Allegiant Stadium in Las Vegas.

-“Jaren had the fewest turnovers in camp and the most explosive plays.,” Rodericks said.
+“Jaren had the fewest turnovers in camp and the most explosive plays.,” Roderick said.

 Hall passed for 5,109 and 52 touchdowns at Maple Mountain High School.